nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

 from fruits
 where @num &lt;= 2;</pre>

-That won&#8217;t work either, as it turns out.
+That won't work either, as it turns out.
 The subqueries are correlated &#8212; they refer to columns from the outer table.
-That isn&#8217;t allowed because of the intermediate step, which insulates the inner queries from the outer.
-This is a limitation of correlated subqueries: you can&#8217;t nest a subquery in the `FROM` clause inside them.
+That isn't allowed because of the intermediate step, which insulates the inner queries from the outer.
+This is a limitation of correlated subqueries: you can't nest a subquery in the `FROM` clause inside them.

 This is really getting silly.
-It&#8217;s time to stop trying to force this to work.
+It's time to stop trying to force this to work.

 ### Try 3: Work with me, son

 What if I stop trying to get the `SELECT` clause to be evaluated at the same time as the `WHERE` clause?
-What if I work *with* the server&#8217;s order of operations, and do all the evaluating *and* updating in the `WHERE` clause instead of in two places?
+What if I work *with* the server's order of operations, and do all the evaluating *and* updating in the `WHERE` clause instead of in two places?
 Maybe it looks like this:

 <pre>set @num := 0, @type := '';